Andrkenya/Andrkenya/README.md

 - Flask, Adonis(Node.js) and Laravel for Back-end, and learning Django currently.

 ### Databases
-- I've worked with PostGreSQL and MySQL Databases, and learning MongoDB.
+- I've worked with PostGreSQL,  MySQL, and MongoDB.

 ### Mobile
 - Currently using React-Native for mobile development, and learning Flutter.